Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ## First task

+The first task is about presenting the most important words found in the abstarct of each article in a word cloud, for this to happen, thanks to GROBID we have an xml from each of the pdfs chosen, to find what we need it's easy to analyze and xml with the Python library called BeautifulSoup, to get the text from the 'abstract' tag, first i had to find the tag with the method called 'find_all' and afterwards with the BeautifulSoup constructor and .text we got a string free of xml tags, then that string is used as a parameter for the method generate(string) that belongs to the wordcloud python library, that's the one in charge of creating the word cloud.

-The first task is about finding the keywords of each one of the papers and pressenting them in a keyword cloud, the code that does this is in a Python file called 'cloud.py'
+The code that does all of the things above is in a Python file called 'cloud.py'

 For executing the 'cloud.py' file:
 ```bash